 The dilemma is how our culture seems to refuse to give simplicity a place.

 But think about when it insists on intruding and the wake it leaves behind.

-For example, a snowstorm brought your town to a standstill.
-You went out and stocked up on bread and milk and a few other things you didn’t really need, and settled in.
-The power went out, so you lit the candles and gathered by the fireplace for warmth.
-Board games that had been gathering dust for years were pulled out.
-You played them and had more fun than you could remember.
-You then went outside and actually played – threw a snowball, made a snow-angel, built a snowman.
+For example, imagine a snowstorm brings your town to a standstill.
+You stock up on bread and milk and a few other things you don’t really need, and when the storm hits you settle in.
+The power goes out, so you light candles and gather by the fireplace for warmth.
+Board games that have been gathering dust for years are pulled out.
+You play them and have more fun than you can remember.
+You venture outside and actually play—throwing snowballs, making snow-angels, building a snowman.

-You talk, years later, about that magic night.
-You’d give almost anything to go back and relive it, and wish there was a way to recreate it in the here and now.
+You will probably talk, years later, about that magic night and how you’d give almost anything to go back and relive it, and wish there was a way to recreate it in the here and now.

-Even if just to remember that the best toys in the world – like the best times – are the most simple.
+Even if it is just to remember that the best toys in the world – like the best times – are the simplest.

 That is my holiday wish for you.
 May you enjoy the simplicity and holiness that resides in the stillness between Christmas and the new year.

-And maybe some fun with a leftover box or two.
+And maybe have some fun with a leftover box or two.

 James Emery White